Tour type: Small Group

 Next is a full day to explore the wonderful "Rose Red City" of Petra.
 You'll start with a walk through the narrow, winding Siq and then wonder at the majesty of the mighty Treasury, built more than 2,000 years ago.
 You have a morning guided tour of the site and then plenty of time to explore further yourselves.
 Continuing south we spend a memorable night in a Bedouin camp amidst the desert sands and huge cliffs and rocky outcrops of Wadi Rum, famous for its links with the British Army officer Lawrence of Arabia.
 After a 4x4 jeep safari through the spectacular desert scenery we have another scenic drive, this time heading north along the banks of the Dead Sea.
 We'll stop for a swim, or float in its incredibly salty waters - an experience you'll never forget - before returning to Amman.

-Accommodation is in comfortable 3-star hotels in Amman and Petra, plus the Bedouin camp where beds and all bedding are provided.
+Accommodation is in comfortable 3 and 4-star hotels in Amman and Petra, plus the Bedouin camp where beds and all bedding are provided.
 A hotel upgrade option is available to the local 4/5-star level if you would like a more luxurious stay.

 If our scheduled departure dates don't work for you, or you would prefer not to travel with a group, then we can also run this tour privately for you.
 Please contact us for more information and prices.